bparanj/crystal/electronics/experiments/queue/zener-diode.md

 ### Components

 - Breadboard
-- Zener diode (e.g., 5.1V or 6.2V Zener diode)
+- Zener diode (e.g., 5.1V Zener diode)
-- Resistor (appropriate value based on your input voltage, e.g., 330Ω or 470Ω)
+- Resistor (470Ω)
-- Power source (DC power supply or a 9V battery)
+- Power source (DC power supply)
 - Multimeter (to measure the reference voltage)

 ### Steps

-1. Setup Power Supply:

 Connect the positive terminal of your power supply to the breadboard’s positive rail, and the ground to the negative rail.

    - Place the Zener diode on the breadboard.
-   - Connect the cathode (end with the line) of the Zener diode to the power supply’s ground (negative rail).
+   - Connect the cathode of the Zener diode to the power supply’s ground.
    - Connect the anode to the resistor.
-   - Connect the other end of the resistor to the positive rail (power supply’s positive).
+   - Connect the other end of the resistor to the positive rail.
    - This resistor limits the current flowing through the Zener diode, which is necessary for proper operation.
    - Place the multimeter across the Zener diode.
    - Set the power supply to a higher voltage than the Zener diode’s breakdown voltage (e.g., if using a 5.1V Zener, set around 9V).